Energy: Earth sciences

-In geology, continental drift, mountain ranges, volcanoes, and earthquakes are phenomena that can be explained in terms of energy transformations in the Earth's interior, while meteorological phenomena like wind, rain, hail, snow, lightning, tornadoes and hurricanes are all a result of energy transformations in our atmosphere brought about by solar energy.
+In geology, continental drift, mountain ranges, volcanoes, and earthquakes are phenomena that can be explained in terms of energy transformations in the Earth's interior, while meteorological phenomena like wind, rain, hail, snow, lightning, tornadoes, and hurricanes are all a result of energy transformations in our atmosphere brought about by solar energy.

-Sunlight is the main input to Earth's energy budget which accounts for its temperature and climate stability.
+Sunlight is the main input to Earth's energy budget which accounts for its temperature and climate stability, after accounting for interaction with the atmosphere.
 Sunlight may be stored as gravitational potential energy after it strikes the Earth, as (for example when) water evaporates from oceans and is deposited upon mountains (where, after being released at a hydroelectric dam, it can be used to drive turbines or generators to produce electricity).
-Sunlight also drives most weather phenomena, save a few exceptions, like those generated by volcanic events for example.
 An example of a solar-mediated weather event is a hurricane, which occurs when large unstable areas of warm ocean, heated over months, suddenly give up some of their thermal energy to power a few days of violent air movement.

-In a slower process, radioactive decay of atoms in the core of the Earth releases heat.
+In a slower process, radioactive decay of atoms in the core of the Earth releases heat, which supplies more than half of the planet's internal heat budget.
+In the present day, this radiogenic heat production was primarily driven by the decay of Uranium-235, Potassium-40, and Thorium-232 some time in the past.
 This thermal energy drives plate tectonics and may lift mountains, via orogenesis.
 This slow lifting represents a kind of gravitational potential energy storage of the thermal energy, which may later be transformed into active kinetic energy during landslides, after a triggering event.
 Earthquakes also release stored elastic potential energy in rocks, a store that has been produced ultimately from the same radioactive heat sources.
 Thus, according to present understanding, familiar events such as landslides and earthquakes release energy that has been stored as potential energy in the Earth's gravitational field or elastic strain (mechanical potential energy) in rocks.
 Prior to this, they represent release of energy that has been stored in heavy atoms since the collapse of long-destroyed supernova stars (which created these atoms).

+Early in a planet's history, the accretion process provides impact energy that can partially or completely melt the body.
+This allows a planet to become differentiated by chemical element.
+Chemical phase changes of minerals during formation provide additional internal heating.
+Over time the internal heat is brought to the surface then radiated away into space, cooling the body.
+Accreted radiogenic heat sources settle toward the core, providing thermal energy to the planet on a geologic time scale.
+Ongoing sedimentation provides a persistent internal energy source for gas giant planets like Jupiter and Saturn.